POSOCO/dpr_reader/README.md

 Watch the demo of this project <a href="https://posoco.github.io/dpr_reader/" target="_blank">here</a>

 ## Instructions
-1. The web page contains upload file buttons where each constituent daily report file is to be uploaded
+1. This web app contains upload file buttons where each constituent daily report file is to be uploaded

 2. The uploaded file should be csv file only.
-If the file is not a csv file, please save the excel file as a csv and the upload the file
+If the file is not a csv file, please save the excel file as a csv and then upload the file

 3. For MP files, upload the 2 csv files simultaneously from the mail